In this article

 When disagreements occur, employees should be encouraged to attempt to resolve matters between themselves.
 However, managers should emphasise that conflicts should be resolved by offering each party time to explain their perspectives without room for interruption.

 If matters reach a stalemate, you may need to get involved.
-In which case, talk to each employee that is involved in the disagreement.
+In which case, talk to each employee who is involved in the disagreement.
 Once all the information has been disclosed, work to embrace honesty, even discomfort, and help your staff to reach a respectful resolution.

 A great example is to ask all staff involved to find and explain a positive aspect of the opposing viewpoint.
 This can help to shift the mood and move disagreements in a positive direction.